AnthonyBloomer/smartmove-api/README.md

 ## Demo

-Currently migrating from local machine to Heroku so right now is incomplete.
+Currently migrating from local machine to Heroku and right now is incomplete.
 No API key is required to run the API methods.

 https://smartmove-api.herokuapp.com